Cosmian/kms/documentation/docs/cli.md

 ```

 The `kms_server_url` is the remote URL of the KMS you want to query.
-The `kms_access_token` is the access token which authenticates you to the KMS server.
-If the server is running without Auth0, you can let `kms_access_token` empty.
+The `kms_access_token` is the access token that authenticates you to the KMS server.
+If the server runs without Auth0, you can let `kms_access_token` empty.

-You can also add `"insecure': true` to allow the cli to connect to a KMS using a self-signed SSL certificate.
-It could be the case when running tests with the on-premise version for instance.
+You can also add `"insecure': true` to allow the CLI to connect to a KMS using a self-signed SSL certificate.
+For instance, it could be the case when running tests with the on-premise version.

-The CLI is expecting to find a file named `kms.json` in the current directory or a path set in the `KMS_CLI_CONF` environment variable.
+The CLI expects to find a file named `kms.json` in the current directory or a path set in the `KMS_CLI_CONF` environment variable.

 ```
 $ KMS_CLI_CONF=kms.json cosmian_kms_cli --help